-- A Open Water One-Event Registration-An LMSC may offer a single-event registration that allows an athlete to participate in a USMS-sanctioned open water event.
+A Open Water One-Event Registration-An LMSC may offer a single-event registration that allows an athlete to participate in a USMS-sanctioned open water event.
 Membership cards shall not be issued for one-event registration.
-One-event registrants must be considered unattached and agree to be governed by applicable USMS open water swimming rules and administrative regulations, except that their swims shall not be eligible for USMS national open water awards and recognition.
-One-event registrants shall be identified as such in the meet results. - B Pool One-Event Registration-An LMSC may offer a single-event registration that allows an athlete to participate in one event sanctioned by that LMSC.
+One-event registrants must be considered unattached and agree to be governed by applicable USMS open water swimming rules and administrative regulations, except that their swims shall not be eligible for USMS open water awards and recognition.
+One-event registrants shall be identified as such in the meet results.

+B Pool One-Event Registration-An LMSC may offer a single-event registration that allows an athlete to participate in one event sanctioned by that LMSC.
 Membership cards shall not be issued for one-event registration.
-One-event registrants must be considered unattached and agree to be governed by the rules and regulations of USMS, except that their times shall not be considered for Top 10 tabulation and national or world records, All-American status or any other USMS special awards.
+Oneevent registrants must be considered unattached and agree to be governed by the rules and regulations of USMS, except that their times shall not be considered for Top 10 tabulation and USMS or world records, All-American status, or any other USMS special awards; one-event registration forms must include the statement "Times swum under one-event registration are not eligible for USMS Top 10 or records consideration."
 One-event registrants shall be identified as such in the meet results.

-201.1.4 Membership Application Forms
+201.1.4 Membership Application

-- A Membership application forms-Individual membership application forms may be obtained from the registrar of the LMSC.
-The form, fully completed, shall be submitted with the applicable fee to the registrar of the LMSC or an official designee of the LMSC, who shall issue a membership card. - B Liability release-All membership application forms shall contain the language of the liability release as stated in the USMS policy. - 201.1.5 Fee-The annual membership fee and the one-event registration fee are composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC.
+A Individuals may apply for membership through the USMS website or by obtaining an application form from the registrar of the LMSC.
+The LMSC shall provide a link to an electronic membership card or issue a membership card upon request.

+B All membership applications shall contain the language of the liability release as stated in USMS policy (see USMS Guide to Operations, Sanctions section).

+201.1.5 Fee-The annual membership fee and the oneevent registration fee are composed of the following elements:

+A A national fee established by the Board of Directors or the House of Delegates.

+B A local fee established by the LMSC.